seldish-og/Cryptov2/README.md

 # Cryptov2 Documentation

-This project is full serverside app to find crypto arbitrage pairs through different markets.
+This project is a full serverside app to find crypto arbitrage pairs through different markets.
-Also this server will have convinient Rest Api client.
+Also this app will have convinient Rest Api client.

 ## How to run project